We Protect Your Information

 You have the right to request a restriction of the use of your PHI.
 You may ask us not to use or disclose any part of your PHI for the purposes of treatment, payment, or healthcare operations.
-You may also request that any part of your PHI not be disclosed to family members or friends who may be involved in your care, or for the notification purposes described above.
+You may also request that any part of your PHI not be disclosed to family members or friends who may be involved in your care or for the notification purposes described above.
 Your request must state the specific restriction requested and to whom you want the restriction to apply.

 If your physician believes it is in your best interest to use and disclose your PHI, it will not be restricted.
 If your physician agrees with the requested restriction, then we may not use or disclose your PHI in violation of that restriction unless it is needed to provide emergency treatment.
 With this in mind, please discuss any desired restriction with your physician.
 You may request a restriction at any time by providing a written request to the practice.

-Your physician, nurse midwife or nurse practitioner is not required to agree to your restriction; however, federal legislation obligates your physician, nurse midwife or nurse practitioner to agree to your requested restriction if the disclosure is to a health plan for payment or health care operations purposes and the PHI relates to a health care item or service for which the health care provider has been paid out of pocket in full.
+Your physician, nurse midwife, or nurse practitioner is not required to agree to your restriction; however, federal legislation obligates your physician, nurse midwife, or nurse practitioner to agree to your requested restriction if the disclosure is to a health plan for payment or health care operations purposes, and the PHI relates to a health care item or service for which the health care provider has been paid out of pocket in full.

-You have the right to request your physician, nurse midwife or nurse practitioner amend your PHI, which resides in a designated record set, for as long as we are required by law to maintain this information.
+You have the right to request your physician, nurse midwife, or nurse practitioner to amend your PHI, which resides in a designated record set, for as long as we are required by law to maintain this information.
 In certain cases, for example, if we think the information is correct, or was not created by our practice, we may deny your amendment request.
 In that case, you have the right to file a statement of disagreement with us, and we may prepare a rebuttal to your statement.
 You will receive a copy of any such rebuttal.
 Please contact our practice manager if you have questions about amending your PHI.
 To file an amendment, your request must be in writing and submitted to the practice manager.

 You have the right to request an “accounting of disclosures.”
 This is a list of disclosures of your medical information that was not specifically authorized by you in advance, in accordance with state and federal regulations.
 To request this list of accounting of disclosures, you must submit your request in writing to the practice manager.
 Your request must state a time period that may not include dates before April 14, 2003.
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the administrative cost of providing them.